-Spinal narrowing occurs when the passageways through which spinal nerves exit the spinal canal — known as foramina — become constricted due to the development of degenerative abnormalities.
-Over the years, wear and tear causes your spinal anatomy to degenerate.
+Spinal narrowing occurs when the passageways through which spinal nerves exit the spinal canal, known as foramina, become constricted due to the development of degenerative abnormalities.
+Over the years, wear on the spine can cause your spinal anatomy to degenerate.
 Spinal arthritis, bulging discs, herniated discs and bone spurs can all occur as a result of this narrowing.

 Now that you know more about the causes of spinal narrowing and possible resulting nerve compression, you can better understand how and why this condition can cause the following symptoms: